wp-plugins/8tracks-shortcode/readme.txt

 		Note about shuffle: Shuffle is done for each user - on first play - by 8tracks.
 		It's a randomized mix, but you can still exit and resume where you were.

+	NOTE: url and tags are mutually exclusive.
+This should be fairly straightforward, as tags allows you to search for random mixes, and url specifies a particular mix.

 == Installation ==